Difference Between Capital Gains and Dividends

 Conclusion

-The objective is to offer income to the investors on the principal amount invested by them.
+The objective is to offer income to the investors on the principal amount.
 Since the amount earned can be volatile, it will attract the attention of the tax authorities and thus is required to be treated cautiously and in line with the investment objectives.

-Both have a unique treatment in the U.S. tax code, and knowledge of incorporating these differences within the financial plan will help to utilize the money efficiently in the long-run.
-They can also help in tackling tax liabilities and reducing taxable income as well.
+Both have a unique treatment in the U.S. tax code, and knowledge of incorporating these differences within the financial plan will help to utilize the money efficiently in the long run.
+They can also help tackle tax liabilities and reduce taxable income.